arx-research/ers-docs/pages/overview/concepts/chip-claim.md

 2. Have the correct `ERSRegistry` state set by the `ProjectRegistrar`
 3. Have valid Manufacturer and project inclusion proofs
 4. Have valid certificates from the TSM

+## Example: Claiming a Chip
+For an example of claiming a chip see [Claiming A Chip](../../scripts/chip-claim.md) section in our scripts documentation.